PowerModder/Watchdog-Adult-Renamer/README.md

   - Script to create an exact clone of another directory.

 ### Changelog

-[x]Initial support of some Adult sites (list of sites supported:sitelist.md)
+  - Initial support of some Adult sites

 ### Usage and directions